hcgatewood/travel-guide/README.md

 - Be sure to install [Homebrew](http://brew.sh) and [Homebrew Cask](https://caskroom.github.io).
 - [MIT OCW](https://ocw.mit.edu/index.htm) also hosts all their [lectures on YouTube](https://www.youtube.com/user/MIT), where you can watch at up to 2x speed.
 - These topics and resources are a subjective view of what has been helpful.
 Feel free to contribute!

+### Why a travel guide

+Learning to build software is hard.
+And not knowing what to learn, when, and from where makes it harder.
+That's where the travel guide comes in: a specific listing of what to learn, in an ordering that makes sense, paired with specific, curated resources.
+This isn't a resource dump—it's a travel guide.

 ### Contributing